designnoevil/DylanReadCodingForDigitalMedia2025/DylanReadCodingForDigitalMedia2025-main/Sequence Store/README.md

 I had already built a bigger drum machine in JS that allowed for saving of patterns, changing of page time signatures, multiple pages, and other fun features like uploading custom sounds.
 So I already had a plan: build the grid, add the sounds, connect triggered buttons to sound playback, and add user labels.
 The first issue was that I knew Dorothy wasn’t the best for handling mouse clicks, so I asked Louis and he said it was best to do coordinate capturing.

+Image of my JS version im basing this off.
 ![Sequence Store Screenshot](Screenshot%202025-11-08%20at%2019.30.30.png)

 # Mouse capturing